-The THS4131 EVM is a good example of PCB design and layout for high-speed operational amplifier applications.
-It is a complete circuit for the high-speed operational amplifier.
-The EVM is made of the THS4131 high-speed operational amplifier, a number of passive components, and various features and footprints that enable the user to experiment, test, and verify various operational amplifier circuit implementations.
-The board measures 4.5 inches in length by 2.5 inches in width.
-Initially, this board is populated for a single-ended input amplifier (see Figure 1-2 for populated circuits).
-The outputs (V{O+} and V_O) can be tested differentially or single ended.
+This EVM is made of the THS4121 high-speed operational amplifier, a number of passive components, and various features and component footprints that enable the user to experiment and verify various operational amplifier circuit configurations.
+Initially, this board is populated for a single-ended input/differential-output amplifier (see Figure 1-2 for populated circuits).
+The outputs (V{O+} and V{O-}) can be tested differentially or single ended.
 Gain is set to one and can be changed by changing the ratios of the feedback and gain resistors (see the device datasheet for recommended resistor values).
-The user may populate various footprints on the evaluation module board to verify filter designs or perform other experiments.
 Each input is terminated with a 50- Ω resistor to provide correct line-impedance matching.